rdap/tofi/README.md

 * `--ascii-input` - Proper Unicode handling is slower than plain ASCII - on the order of a few ms for ~40 kB of input.
-Specifying `--ascii-input true` will disable some of this handling, speeding up tofi's startup, but searching for non-ASCII characters may not work properly.
+Specifying `--ascii-input true` will disable some of this handling, speeding up wdmenu's startup, but searching for non-ASCII characters may not work properly.

 * `--late-keyboard-init` - The last avoidable thing that slows down startup is